shotstack-samples/build-me-a-video-twitter-bot/README.md

 ### Shotstack authentication
 For Shotstack you can access your API keys via your dashboard.
 Add your sandbox or production key to your `.env` file and use the appropriate environment. `v1` for production and `stage` for the sandbox.

-Only once you have set up your AWS environment and deployed

 ### AWS
 Make sure your AWS environment is set up correctly.
 There are a range of resources that will help you if you're unfamiliar with the process: